 In late 2016, the City initiated the first stage of legislative reforms for police accountability with, among other things, the creation of an independent dedicated police oversight office within the Office of Inspector General.
 The law took effect in November, and funding for it was made available at the start of 2017.
-The legislation creating that section mandated that a national search be conducted by an external group charged with providing the Inspector General with a list of 10 or more qualified candidates.
+The legislation creating that section mandates that a national search be conducted by an external group charged with providing the Inspector General with a list of 10 or more qualified candidates.
 The selection process is directly informed by community input in the form of an initial external screening panel constituted of local constituent interest leaders and experts in the field.
-This process resulted in Joseph “Joey” Lipari’s selection as the Deputy Inspector General for Public Safety and unanimous confirmation by the Chicago City Council on July 25, 2018.
-He follows Dr. Laura Kunard, who served for a short period as the first Deputy Inspector General for Public Safety.
+From June 2020 through November 2021, Deborah Witzburg served as the Deputy Inspector General for Public Safety.
+She followed Joseph Lipari, who served from 2018-2020, and Dr. Laura Kunard, who served for a short period as the first Deputy Inspector General for Public Safety.

 The creation of the dedicated Public Safety section is a critical beginning, but by no means the end, of a long path of establishing public confidence, trust in, and legitimacy of CPD.
 We are hopeful that sworn officers, the residents of the City they serve, the public servants who provide critical support services to both groups, and all those invested in the health and future of this City will join and partner with us in that journey, grounded in a greater commitment to transparency and productive dialogue and engagement with each other.